Plyons614/Sbox-Documentation-/s&boxMiniGameServerInfo.md

 2. UFO Survival
     - Players spawn around map with a couple ufo's above tracking them and sucking them up with their beams
 3. Pool Table
-    - Player is a pool ball and has to dodge other pool balls flung around the table
+    - Player is on a pool table and has to dodge other pool balls flung around the table
 4. Sky fall
     - Player dodges falling props that spawn in the sky and insta-kill
 5. Spinning bar Survival